 It has never, ever been public.
 I started it last September and set the permissions to "blog author only" at the start for all posts.
 I have never invited anyone else to read it...and have never, ever logged into it at work.

-Occasionally, while using a dialup connection, I've had occasion to load a private blog.
+Occasionally, while using slow Internet access, I might load a private blog.

-As the blog loads, the browser enumerates the various components of the blog, such as various pictures loading, in the browser status area (generally, the lower left border of the browser window).
-The interstitial notice
+As the blog loads, the browser identifies the various components of the blog, such as various pictures loading, in the browser status area.
+An odd interstitial notice might be seen.

-This blog is open to invited readers onlyseems to come up well after the blog main page contents have loaded.
+This blog is open to invited readers only

 It doesn't look like you have been invited to read this blog.
 If you think this is a mistake, you might want to contact the blog author and request an invitation.